microsoft/playwright/docs/src/test-api/class-test.md

 });
 ```

+## method: Test.fail#2

-Conditional fail a test with an optional description:
+Conditionally mark a test as "should fail" with an optional description.

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');